ravinderbhattoo/ravinderbhattoo.github.io.old/_pages/about.md

 ## Some recent work

-{% for post in site.featuredpub reversed %}
+{% for post in site.featuredpub %}
     {% include featuredpub.html %}
 {% endfor %}